ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

                                          e.g. for generating 50M dataset, expected number of Creative Works is ~2.5M and next ID should start at that value)
     - creativeWorksInfo                 (file name, that will be saved in creativeWorksPath and will contain system info about the generated dataset, e.g. interesting entities, etc.)
     - querySubstitutionParameters       (number substitution parameters that will be generated for each query)
+    - benchmarkByQueryRuns				(sets the amount of aggregate queries which the benchmark phase will execute.
+If value is greater than zero then parameter 'benchmarkRunPeriodSeconds' is ignored. e.g. if set to 100, benchmark will measure the time to execute 100 aggregate operations.)

                                          Note : For optimal results the sum of editorial and aggregation agents should be set to be equal to the number of CPU cores.